How to Check If Your Partner Is on Dating Sites

 When the Evidence Is Ambiguous

-If you find a profile but cannot determine whether it is active, consider these steps before confronting your partner:
+If you find a profile but cannot determine whether it is active, take these steps before confronting your partner:

 - Screenshot everything.
 Capture the profile, photos, bio, and any timestamps before anything changes.